-Applicants must submit a detailed budget narrative.
-The narrative should detail by category the federal and non-federal (cash and in-kind) shares.
+Applicants shall submit a detailed budget narrative.
+The narrative shall detail by category the federal and non-federal (cash and in-kind) shares.
 The purpose of the budget narrative is to relate items budgeted to project activities and to provide justification, explanation, and calculations for budget items, including criteria and data used to arrive at the estimates for each budget category.
 Each budget category page also has its own budget narrative field, that must be populated with budget narrative information for the expenses reflected on that page.
-The budget narrative should provide specific and detailed information to help application reviewers fully understand the budgetary needs of the applicant and is an opportunity to provide additional descriptive information, the rationale for how these elements were identified and how costs are allocated, as well as the ways in which the cost elements support the project's identified goals Together, the budget narrative and the budget detail pages should provide a complete financial and qualitative description that supports the proposed project plan.
+The budget narrative shall provide specific and detailed information to help application reviewers fully understand the budgetary needs of the applicant and is an opportunity to provide additional descriptive information, the rationale for how these elements were identified and how costs are allocated, as well as the ways in which the cost elements support the project's identified goals.
+Together, the budget narrative and the budget detail pages should provide a complete financial and qualitative description that supports the proposed project plan.

 Budget Summary.
-The budget summary page is auto-populated with data from the other application pages, and is not able to be altered by the applicant.
-If errors appear on this section, it often suggests there is a need to review and correct information that is presented on the budget detail pages.
-If these errors persist or no data appears in this section, it is necessary to contact the IGX helpdesk via JUSIGX@ky.gov.
+The budget summary page is auto-populated with data from the other application pages, and cannot be directly altered by the applicant.
+If errors appear on this section, it often suggests a need to review and correct information presented on one of the various budget detail pages.
+If these errors persist or no data appears in this section, contact the IGX helpdesk via JUSIGX@ky.gov.